covid19cz/erouska-android/README.md

 ## Who is behind the app?

 We are initiative consisting from people from various Czech IT companies called [COVID19CZ](https://covid19cz.cz).
 We are all unpaid volunteers.
-We got backing from [Ministry of healthcare](https://www.mzcr.cz/).
+We got backing from [Czech Ministry of Healthcare](https://www.mzcr.cz/).

 ## Contributing